serdarch/SERNet-Former/README.md

 [CVPR 2024 Workshops] SERNet-Former: Semantic Segmentation by Efficient Residual Network with Attention-Boosting Gates and Attention-Fusion Networks

-[CVMI 2024] SERNet-Former: Segmentation by Efficient-ResNet with Attention-Boosting Gates and Attention-Fusion Networks

 ## Tutorials
 Various implementations of SERNet-Former with different baselines for Multi-tasking (without our additional methods) is now online.